Bursae are fluid-filled sacs found about your joints. They

-- bending the knees repeatedly
+- bending your knees repeatedly

-- bleeding in the bursae
+- bleeding in your bursae

-Repeatedly resting your elbows on hard surfaces can cause this type of bursitis.
+the back of the elbow (olecranon) can cause this type of bursitis.
 It can also

-- improper posture (sitting or standing)
+- improper posture while sitting or standing

-Running, jumping, or other repetitive activities can inflame the bursae in the heels.
+bursae in your heels.
 Beginning a strenuous exercise without properly warming

 Risk factors for bursitis include: